Aquaculture of coral: Benefits of healthy reefs

 A healthy reef houses a large amount of biodiversity with varying species of corals.
-It requires herbivores including parrotfish and collector urchins that graze on infesting algae.
-Most corals require oligotrophic waters, that is, water that is clear and nutrient poor.
-Corals derive nutrients from zooxanthellae symbionts, as well as from plankton and other free floating particles.
+It requires herbivores, such as parrotfish and collector urchins, that graze on infesting algae.
+Most corals require oligotrophic water, that is, water that is clear and nutrient-poor.
+Corals derive nutrients from zooxanthellae symbionts, as well as from plankton and other free-floating particles.
 Zooxanthellae require a mixture of white and blue light to thrive within the coral, depending on the coral type.
-Some corals, like the orange cup coral, do not require light, and rely on the plankton or free floating nutrients as sustenance.
+Some corals, like the orange cup coral, do not require light, and rely on the plankton or free-floating nutrients as sustenance.

 Coral reefs protect the coastline from erosion and storm damage.
-They are important foundation species that increase biodiversity in the area by providing nursery ground and habitat for nearly one third of saltwater fish species.
+They are important foundation species that increase biodiversity in the area by providing nursery ground and habitat for nearly one-third of saltwater fish species.
 These include ten percent of all fish captured for human consumption, even though reefs only cover less than one percent of the ocean's surface.

 Reefs in decline

-Reefs are affected by severe weather events, such as cyclones, temperature changes of 1–2 degrees of the average water temperature over a period of weeks, from predation by crown of thorns starfish, and from competition for habitat with other foundation species such as algae.
+Reefs are negatively affected by many factors, including severe weather events such as cyclones, temperature changes of 1–2 degrees from the average water temperature over a period of weeks, predation by crown of thorns starfish, and competition for their habitats with other foundation species such as algae.
 Algae can take over coral habitats when the water contains excess nutrients (nitrogen and phosphorus) or when fishing stocks are too low and herbivorous fish do not keep the algae at bay by eating it.

-Corals can minimally protect themselves from algae as well, by removing it with their polyps.
-When corals are in suboptimal conditions they are less able to protect themselves from algal coverage, diseases, and other stressors.
+Corals can minimally protect themselves from algae as well, by removing them with their polyps.
+When corals are in suboptimal conditions, they are less able to protect themselves from algal coverage, diseases, and other stressors.
 This diversion of energy from growth puts the coral's life at risk.
 Coral bleaching is the result of the loss of vital zooxanthellae; any of the stressors can cause bleaching.
 The corals expel their symbionts because they are trying to get rid of any foreign bodies that might be causing them stress.
 Corals can survive up to a week without the zooxanthellae, but it is difficult.
 Corals can recover from bleaching and uptake vital zooxanthellae again but this requires a change in environment and the lessening of stressors.

 Natural stressors to the coral reef are further aggravated by the human impact on coral reefs.
 Anthropogenic stressors such as runoff, coastal development, dynamite fishing, cyanide fishing, overexploitation of resources and marine pollution, put 58% percent of the world's reefs under threat as of 2009.
-An example is the exploitation of mushroom coral in Indonesia which is harvested for supply of the jewelry and curio trades.
+An example is the exploitation of mushroom coral in Indonesia, where it is harvested to supply the jewelry and curio trades.
 Harvesting of living reef organisms, including coral, is increasing around the world.
 Coral is often overharvested to supply growing demand.
 Overharvesting weakens the ability of reefs to replenish after other harmful events.